Mathics3/mathics-core/FUTURE.rst

 That said, this is still on the horizon.

 Interest has also been expressed in WebGL, and Flask front ends.
-But these too will require use to have better protocols defined and in place.
+But these too will require us to have better protocols defined and in place.